dustinpfister/blog_posts/_posts/nodejs-walking-a-file-system-with-fs-readdir.md

 layout: post
 categories: node.js
 id: 238
-updated: 2018-07-21 19:46:32
+updated: 2018-07-21 19:55:40
-version: 1.13
+version: 1.14
 ---

-The subject of walking, or looping over a file system path recursively for the purpose of doing some kind of file operation on a whole bunch of files in a directory that meet a certain criteria is a subject that comes up often with node.js development.
-There are many options when it comes to doing this, some of which are well known npm packages such as walk, and klaw.
-However in this post I will be writing about how to go about doing so with just the node.js build in file system modules readdir method, along with some others a well.
+The subject of walking, or looping over a file system path recursively for the purpose of doing some kind of file operation on a whole bunch of files in a directory that meet a certain criteria is a subject that comes up often with [node.js](https://nodejs.org/en/) development.
+There are many options when it comes to doing this, some of which are well known npm packages such as [walk](https://www.npmjs.com/package/walk), and [klaw](https://www.npmjs.com/package/klaw).
+However in this post I will be writing about how to go about doing so with just the node.js build in file system modules [readdir method](https://nodejs.org/dist/latest-v8.x/docs/api/fs.html#fs_fs_readdir_path_options_callback), along with some others a well.

 <!-- more -->

 ## 1 - before continuing

-This is a post on using the readdir method in the node.js fs module, along with additional node.js core methods to make a basic file system walker.
+This is a post on using the [readdir method](https://nodejs.org/dist/latest-v8.x/docs/api/fs.html#fs_fs_readdir_path_options_callback) in the [node.js file system module](https://nodejs.org/dist/latest-v8.x/docs/api/fs.html), along with additional node.js core methods to make a basic file system walker.
 There are additional ways of doing this, not to mention many npm packages that can be just quickly used to get this done, and move on.

 ### 1.1 - I am not recommending that this is the best (or worst) option.